Student in chemical physics lab

 Students engage in hands-on learning experiences and reflection to develop skills and increase knowledge retention.

-Optics - Laser spectroscopy experiments to view hidden molecular structures.
-Quantum mechanics - Observe the quantum tunneling phenomenon, unlocking insights into the nature of molecular interactions.
-Inorganic chemistry - Hands-on experience synthesizing transition metal complexes, revealing the role of electronic structures.
+In chemical physics, you will use laser spectroscopy experiments to view hidden molecular structures.
+You will observe the quantum tunneling phenomenon, unlocking insights into the nature of molecular interactions.
+With inorganic chemistry, you will receive hands-on experience synthesizing transition metal complexes, revealing the role of electronic structures.

 Internships